What does a UX Designer do?

 The core of UX design is about getting down to the root of users’ problems and finding innovative solutions.
 If you think about some of the most well-loved products, UX design is undoubtedly behind their rise to success.
 But what does this actually mean in practice?

 Think about Airbnb.
 When the platform was created, its founders had to solve one very big problem for two different users.
-For guests, it was finding a nice, clean apartment or house while traveling.
-For hosts, it was about finding reliable guests who they could comfortably rent their accommodation to.
+For guests, it was finding a nice, clean apartment or house while travelling.
+For hosts, it was about finding reliable guests to who they could comfortably rent their accommodation.
 The problem actually came down to trust.
 How could they design an experience that would help complete strangers trust each other enough to either stay in someone else’s home or to rent their home out to someone they met on the internet?

 The second thing they did was design a guest to host messaging portal that prompted guests to share:

 - What brings them to the city

 The size of the message box was chosen specifically to encourage just the right amount of text (without oversharing).
 They found that getting guests to share more about themselves, helped to increase host acceptance rates.

 As Airbnb co-founder Joe Gebbia explained during his TEDTalk, ‘How Airbnb designs for trust’: